Instawork/hyperview/website/blog/2019-02-10-When-XML-Beats-JSON-2.md

   - `latitude`: the latitude of the marker
   - `longitude`: the longitude of the marker

-Usng this new vocabulary, we can describe a map containing two markers:
+Using this new vocabulary, we can describe a map containing two markers:
 ```
 <map latitude="37.65" longitude="-122.50" latitude-delta="0.1" longitude-delta="0.05">
   <marker latitude="37.65" longitude="-122.46"/>